 What Extended Services does Goldsworth offer?

 - Wise Owl Club is a before and after school club for Goldsworth pupils.
 The club is held on School premises and has access to a number of its facilities.
 It is open Monday to Friday during term-time.

-- Teachers run after school clubs until 4.30pm.
+- Teachers run after school clubs.
 There is usually no charge and cover a wide variety of interests such as drama, sport and cookery.